mnnxp/cdbs-app/README.md

 ### Benefits for Individual Users

-Mechanical engineers and inventors can now leverage this platform to enhance their workflows with the following features:
+Mechanical engineers and inventors can leverage this platform to enhance their workflows with the following features:
 * Manage complex data dependencies, such as file sets for component modifications, to streamline work across CAD, CAE, CAM, and other systems
 * Access API functionalities and connect securely to the server using personal authorization tokens
 * Integrate seamlessly with various design and engineering tools, enabling extensive workflow automation